Ethenyl/Ethenyl.github.io/_posts/2020-09-01-an-alternative-git-branching-model.md

 1. Create a branch named `release/0.1.0-beta-new-layout` from the commit that you want to test in your release branch
 1. Commit & push only a version bump in it, going from `0.1.0` to `0.1.0-beta-new-layout`
 1. Tag this new commit with `0.1.0-beta-new-layout-XXX`, where `XXX` is a positive number indicating the iteration for the current beta (like `0.1.0-beta-new-layout-004`, leading zeros are not mandatory, it's just easier on the eyes) and push it to origin
-1. Delete the beta branch, the tag will hold the beta version like a branch would
+1. Delete the beta branch (the tag will hold the beta version like a branch would)
-1. Using the commit, perform a manual release or configure your CI to handle tags to generate a new deliverables
+1. Using this commit, perform a manual release or configure your CI to handle beta tags to generate a new deliverable
 1. Share this version with the Q&A team and let them test it (it can also be shared with a restricted selection of customers that are willing to help)

 Those small steps will allow you to safely release new test versions without altering the actual content of the release.
 Moreover, the tags will also keep those versions alive for regression testing later on.

 Afterward, it is up to you and your team to decide whether you keep those beta versions or not, a good practice would be to keep at least two versions behind the version in production.

+### Bug fixes in beta version

+If a bug is found in a beta version, a bugfix branch can be created from the HEAD of the release branch.

+This bugfix can later be merged into the release branch in preparation for another beta version release.

+For critical bug fixes, it is also possible to merge them into the development branch if waiting for the next back merge is not an option.

 <br />